On the list of winter holidays, Kwanzaa is the youngest, first celebrated just five decades ago. But it’s origins reach back generations.

 In Africa, agricultural celebrations across the continent honored the full harvest, but also celebrated the “first-fruits” as far back as the ancient Egyptian and Nubian societies.
 More modern empires continued the first-fruit celebrations in their own ways with their own names, and it was these traditions that were synthesized into the new African American holiday created to build family, community and culture in the late 1960s.

-Today, communities across Appalachia typically celebrate and recognize the tenants of Kwanzaa with large gatherings, but this year, because of COVID-19, things will be different.
+Today, communities across Appalachia typically celebrate and recognize the tenets of Kwanzaa with large gatherings, but this year, because of COVID-19, things will be different.

 Diedre Clark is a coach, an entrepreneur and the founder of the Ensley Kuumba Community Art design academy in Birmingham, Alabama, named for the Kwanzaa principle of creativity.
 She spoke with 100 Days’ Assistant Editor for Community Engagement Lexi Browning about the holiday, its traditions and its meaning.